 Have a 6 year contract to serve in the National Guard.

 Meet all requirements to attain your high school diploma or GED.

 Remain in good standing in your National Guard unit.

 Steps To Apply

 You first need to find a school that meets the requirements.
 This link can help you find schools that “fit the bill.”

 13: Complete The Application

 By using the VA’s website, you can easily fill out the application for education benefits.
-You can find that application here.

 14: Answer Questions